ClitherProject/Slither.io-Protocol/Protocol.md

 ##### From Server

 Every Packet that comes from the Server starts with 3 byte.
-These first 3 byte are the Message Type (The game converts the bytes to an unicode char so i will only speak of the chars not the byte values).
+The first 3. byte is the Message Type (The game converts the byte to an unicode char so i will only speak of the chars not the byte values).

 The Most Packets starts as following: